bugsnag/bugsnag-android-ndk/README.md

 # Bugsnag exception reporter for Android NDK

+## This repository is DEPRECATED - [Here is the new home of bugsnag-android-ndk](https://github.com/bugsnag/bugsnag-android)

 [Android NDK Crash Reporting](https://www.bugsnag.com/platforms/android/) with Bugsnag helps you detect crashes from native Android C & C++ code, so you can fix issues impacting your users.

 [![Documentation](https://img.shields.io/badge/documentation-1.1.2-blue.svg)](http://docs.bugsnag.com/platforms/android/ndk/)